rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 Realistically, if I want to finish this game and see it to the full end which I would expect would be roughly around 10 chapters | 100 puzzles, it will be a year.
 It could be longer depending on how in-depth we go.
 I really want to finish this project though.
 We're doing good.
 Get stuck occasionally, but I just want to get this completed.
 We might just end up doing 365 Days of code instead of just 100 lol.

 I'm buying myself a nice scotch after I finish this project.

+### Day 31: March 15th, 2022
+##### Directional Movement Parsing is Completed!

+**Today's Progress:**
+1. Renamed direction_sort() to movement_check()
+2. Correctly integrated movement_check() into user_input()

+**Thoughts:**
+Huzzah!
+We finally had a breakthrough.
+I am now correctly parsing directional movement commands.
+There is error handling for the player so if they try to type an invalid command, the game will inform them that what they tried doesn't work.
+This took 3 days to solve and it feels good.
+That is one massive roadblock out of the way.
+I can probably start writing the sections of the first room out now.
+We will need to work on creating an examine player command next.
+Which is probably the next big hurdle.
+But I should be able to figure it out faster now that i've got the directional movement parsing all sorted out.